Slow Photography in the Instant Age

 Why’s this great?

-Because photography has at last become inclusive with everyone getting a chance to express themselves and learn the magical language of imagery.
+Because photography in the instant age has at last become inclusive with everyone getting a chance to express themselves and learn the magical language of imagery.

 But photography is just like every higher form of human expression: being able to write doesn’t make you a writer, putting paint brush to canvas doesn’t make you an artist, just as the ability to take photographs doesn’t make you a photographer.